Join Here | Log In

 It is easy to think of light as harmless and having little effect on health and well-being.
 I think this is a mistake, and the opsin research shows that we should look at light in the same way we look at exposure to various chemicals.

-I would caution that there is a lot that is unknown here and there could be unintended consequences with something as simple as concentrated light.
-For example, in a recent study of making new liver cells from adipose tissue-derived mesenchymal stem cells, the researcher found that exposing the cells to green LED light (520 nm) promoted stem cell proliferation by increasing OPN3 expression.[ref]
+I would caution that there is still a lot to be discovered on the effects of concentrated light.
+For example, researchers recently learned that exposing stem cells to green LED light (520 nm) promoted stem cell proliferation by increasing OPN3 expression.[ref]
 Increasing cell proliferation is a double-edged sword.
 Research on colon cancer cells shows that certain wavelengths inhibit cell proliferation in laboratory experiments, while others can promote growth.[ref]
 A study of bacterial growth rates showed that staph grows best under the short blue-green wavelengths from a cell phone.ref]

 Artificial light environments: